gushogg-blake/datacamp-assignment/CourseOutline.md

 ## Chapter 1: JSX

 > As the de facto standard for writing markup in React, we will be working with JSX throughout the course and it will be required to write our first component.
+>

-The basic building blocks of a React project are _components_, JavaScript functions that take some app state as input and produce some HTML as output.
+> The basic building blocks of a React project are _components_, JavaScript functions that take some app state as input and produce some HTML as output.
 Components allow you to organise the different areas of your app into re-usable JavaScript modules, each with a clearly defined responsibility.
 For example, you might create components for a `Header`, `Article`, `Input`, or `Button` in your app.

-### Lessons

-#### Lesson 1.1: HTML in JavaScript
+### Lesson 1.1: HTML in JavaScript

 > JSX allows us to write an HTML-like syntax to define the markup for our React components directly within JavaScript.